-If you are a farmer, you are responsible for the safe and legal collection disposal of your fallen stock (dead livestock).
+As a farmer, you’re responsible for the safe and legal collection disposal of your fallen stock (dead livestock).

 You can make your own arrangements for your fallen stock to be disposed of at an approved premises, or you can use the National Fallen Stock Company (NFSCo).

-You must not burn or bury fallen stock on your farm, and you must not feed fallen stock to red kites or necrophagous birds (birds that feed on carcases).
+- feed fallen stock to red kites or necrophagous birds (birds that feed on carcases)

 You must arrange for the animal to collected by an approved transporter and taken for disposal to one of the following:

 The same applies to stillborn animals and afterbirth.